 “You can see inside.”

-“Look, I believe you.
-I do, but you need to open it all the way.”
+“You need to open it all the way.”

 I pulled off the rest of the wrapping.
 He opened the Quran and began flipping through the pages.